 Both cash cartridges should be configured to the bill length of the denominations used.

-With the cartridge opened, you'll find four Philips-head screws at the bottom which fixes the spacer in place.
-Loosen this and adjust to the denomination's length.
+With the cartridge opened, you'll find four Philips-head screws at the bottom which fixes the spacers in place.
+Loosen this and adjust to the denomination's width and length.
 Click on the chart below to see the exact positions for certain currencies.

-Continue on to our article 'Santo Tirso software setup' for the next steps in configuring.
+Continue on to our article 'Enabling cash-out' for the next steps in configuring.